 If tip occurs, check all controls for proper operation.
 Restricted control movement can adversely affect the performance of the brakes, clutch or ability to shift, which could result in loss of vehicle control and death or serious injury.
 (00350a)

-See Figure 2.
-If the motorcycle is tipped over, the word "tIP" appears in the odometer window and four-way flashers will operate.
-The engine cannot start until the tip condition is reset.
-See Operation → Starting after Tipover to reset.
+See Figure 3.
+If the motorcycle is tipped over, the word "tiP" appears in the odometer window.
+The engine will not start until the tip condition is reset.
+See Operation

+Starting after Tipover to reset.

 No Fob Message